oasis6212/Meshbot_weather/README.md

 For the alert settings in the settings.yaml file, enter your gps coordinates or use the coordinates you retrieved earlier in this process.
 Use no more than four digits after the decimal point.

+## Closing the program

+Press "Ctrl + c" once to tell the program to close.
+The program will command the node to shutdown and give it time to do so.
+Letting the node complete its shutdown sequence will prevent data loss in the node itself.

+Pressing "Ctrl + c" twice will force a hard shutdown of the program and connected node.

 ## API Handaling details